yogeshchandrasekharuni/fast-agent/README.md

 3. **Bonus**: It implements [OpenAI's Swarm](https://github.com/openai/swarm) pattern for multi-agent orchestration, but in a model-agnostic way.

 Altogether, this is the simplest and easiest way to build robust agent applications.
 Much like MCP, this project is in early development.
-We welcome all kinds of [contributions](/CONTRIBUTING.md), feedback and your help in growing this new standard.
+We welcome all kinds of [contributions](/CONTRIBUTING.md), feedback and your help in growing this to become a new standard.

 ## Get Started